-Walkasins is a wearable, non-invasive lower limb sensory neuroprosthesis intended to replace the nerve function used for detection and signaling of foot pressure sensation.
-Indicated for use by individuals with lower limb sensory peripheral neuropathy who present with gait and balance impairments and are at high risk of falls.
+Walkasins is a wearable, non-invasive lower limb sensory prosthesis intended to replace the nerve function used for detection and signaling of foot pressure sensation and is indicated for use by individuals with lower limb sensory peripheral neuropathy who present with gait and balance impairments and are at high risk of falls.

 Functional Gait Assessment (FGA)